MigDinny/LibreAtlas/README.md

 An Atlas for LibreHealth's active services around the world.

+This project was made during Google Code-in 2017.
+This isn't used anywhere.
+Feel free to use it for any purpose.

 It has a public map showing all enabled markers.
 There is also a dashboard allowing the control of API-keys and markers for admin.

 ## Installation